 But despite the risks, many buyers end up finding (and purchasing) their dream home through a rent-to-own plan.
-It’s a viable way to buy a house, and in 2022, there are more options for buyers who want to rent-to-own than in any other period in history.
+It’s a viable way to buy a house, and in 2023, there are plenty of options for buyers who want to rent-to-own.

 We’ve collected all of our rent-to-own knowledge in one ultimate guide to answer all your questions about rent-to-own, including the risks and rewards, how to find rent-to-own homes, contract components, and more.
 (One big upfront tip: Working with a top agent can help you avoid pitfalls and protect your future.)

 A rent-to-own real estate deal might work nicely for some, but it’s not for everybody; there are more risks involved than with a financed real estate purchase, which is why most buyers choose to get a mortgage instead of renting-to-own a house.

 That said, rent-to-own homes can be a good fit for certain buyers.
 Here are some of the reasons why you might want to rent-to-own.